Unity-Technologies/com.unity.cinemachine/README.md

 # UPM Package Starter Kit

-The purpose of this template is to provide data structure and develpment guidelines of new packages for the **Unity Package Manager (UPM)**.
+The purpose of this package template starter kit is to provide the data structure and develpment guidelines for new packages meant for the **Unity Package Manager (UPM)**.

-This is the first of many steps towards an automated package publishing experience within Unity, therefore, this package template starter kit is a fraction of the creation, edition, validation and publishing tools we will end up with.
+This is the first of many steps towards an automated package publishing experience within Unity.
+This package template starter kit is merely a fraction of the creation, edition, validation, and publishing tools that we will end up with.

-We hope you enjoy your experience, you can use **#devs-packman** on Slack to provide feedback or ask questions around your package development efforts.
+We hope you enjoy your experience.
+You can use **#devs-packman** on Slack to provide feedback or ask questions regarding your package development efforts.

 ## Are you ready to become a package?
-The Package Manager is work in progress for Unity, and in that sense, there are a few criteria that must be met to be considered on the package list at this time:
+The Package Manager is a work-in-progress for Unity and, in that sense, there are a few criteria that must be met for your package to be considered on the package list at this time:
 - **Your code accesses public Unity C# apis only.**  If you have a native code component, it will need to ship with an official editor release.
-Internal API access might eventually be possible for Unity made packages, but not for the time being.
+Internal API access might eventually be possible for Unity made packages, but not at this time.
-- **Your code doesn't require security, obfuscation or conditional access control.**  Anyone will be able to download your package, and even play with the source code.
+- **Your code doesn't require security, obfuscation, or conditional access control.**  Anyone should be able to download your package and access the source code.
-- **You have no urgent need to release your package.**  Our current target for new packages is aligned with 2018.1, although, based on upcoming package requests and limited packman capacity, that release date is not assured for any package.
+- **You have no urgent need to release your package.**  Our current target for new packages is aligned with 2018.1.
+Although, based on upcoming package requests and limited packman capacity, that release date is not assured for any package.
 - **You are willing to bleed with us a little!** Packman is still in development, and therefore has a few rough edges that will require patience and workarounds.

 ## Package structure